 Where to Find DME

 From traditional listings to online web stores, elderly patients today have a wide-range of channels to find used home care equipment.
-Silver Cross, Used HME, Disabled Dealer, and Planet Mobility are all listings websites with a range of used mobility aids.
+Silver Cross, Disabled Dealer, and Planet Mobility are all listings websites with a range of used mobility aids.

 Some suppliers, stores, and non-profits also specialize in used or refurbished equipment, such Goodwill Delaware.
 Likewise, many states run assistive technology centers where seniors and family members can find help managing their disabilities.
 Examples include New England's NEAT and South Carolina's SCATP